-8.16 The new proposal will have an impact on the adjacent existing houses, 16 and 20 Baldock Way.
-20 has a flank wall some 15 metres long parallel with and only about a metre off the common boundary with the application site.
+- 8.15 The new proposal will have an impact on the adjacent existing houses, 16 and 20 Baldock Way.
+20 has a flank wall some 15 metres long parallel with the common boundary.
+Due to the resiting of the proposed bungalow, it would now be approximately 4 metres off the common boundary.
 There are three windows in the northern elevation of number 20 which serve the kitchen, office and living room.
 In the first and last of these rooms the flank windows are secondary windows, but in the case of the office it is the only window.
-The proposed bungalow is set about 2.4 metres off this boundary, which is marked by a close boarded fence about 1.8m in height.
-A freestanding concrete garage and a tree stand close to this boundary at present.
+The proposed bungalow is set about 4 metres off this boundary, which is marked by a close-boarded fence about 1.8m in height.
+A freestanding concrete garage and a tree stand close to this boundary at present. - 8.17 The proposed building will stand north of 20 and due to the resiting of the proposal it has overcome the reasons of refusal the dominant enclosure and loss of outlook from number 20 which were reasons of refusal when the last application was considered.
+The revised scheme will have some presence in

-- 8.17 The proposed building will stand north of 20 and it will, unquestionably, have a presence for anyone sitting in that room, because the apex of the roof will be close to opposite the relevant window.
-I nevertheless consider that with the proposed pitch at less than 30 degrees, the distance between the two properties and the loss of the tree, light will still be received by the office and while the outlook will be restricted I do not think that the diminution of that outlook is such as to warrant refusal of the application.
-The suggestions of a lower pitch and a roof hipped away from 20 have been noted, but are not considered to be reasonable requirements. - 8.18 The impact on number 16 is a concern, because of the proposal standing south of that dwelling and having a span that is greater than the house.
-In all, the bungalow will project about 4 metres behind the rear of 16 at about 2.5 metres from the house.
-There are no flank windows in the side of 16, but there are windows in the rear wall, though the nearest of these are about a metre off the boundary.
-Having looked at the relationship of the proposal and the existing property, given the distances involved, the slope of the roof and the presence of the boundary fence, I again do not consider that the impact upon 16 is such as to justify refusal, despite the roof having a presence for this neighbour. - 8.19 The car port proposed will be visible on the street scene, but will not have unreasonable amenity implications for the neighbours.
-Its impact in the street has been discussed above. - 8.20 In my opinion the proposal adequately respects the residential amenity of its neighbours and the constraints of the site and I consider that it is compliant with East of England Plan (2008) policy ENV7, East of England Plan (2008) policy ENV7, Cambridge Local Plan (2006) policies 3/4 and 3/7.
+- relation to 20, but with the roof line going away from the northern elevation and set back by 4 metres from the common boundary of number 20 the impact of outlook from this window will be minimised. - 8.18 The relationship with number 16 has become a concern, because of the proposal standing south of that dwelling and having a depth that is greater than the house.
+In all, the bungalow will now project about 6 metres behind the rear of 16 at about 2.5 metres from the house.
+There are flank windows in the side of 16, and in the rear wall, though the nearest of these are about a metre off the boundary.
+In my opinion, it is the outlook from the rear elevation window, which serves the kitchen of No. 16, that the new building will have the most pronounced impact upon.
+However, the rear window is set approximately 1.5 metres away from the corner, and given that the hipped roof falls from a point in line with the rear of No.16, and rises towards the south away from No. 16, I consider that the impact of the lowest element of the north-west corner is not unreasonably intrusive on No. 16.
+Having looked at the relationship of the proposal and the existing property, given the distances involved, the slope of the roof and the presence of the boundary fence, I do not on balance consider that the impact upon 16 is such as to justify refusal, despite the roof having a presence for this neighbour. - 8.19 The relationship of the proposed bungalow and No. 16 will cause some overshadowing issues.
+However the shadow diagrams submitted with the application show that the siting, the design of the hipped roof rising away from the boundary and the west, and that the maximum height of the bungalow is principally in line with No. 16 means that the impact upon number 16 is not such as to justify refusal. - 8.20 In my opinion the proposal adequately respects the residential amenity of its neighbours and the constraints of the site and I consider that it is compliant with East of England Plan (2008) policy ENV7, East of England Plan (2008) policy ENV7, Cambridge Local Plan (2006) policies 3/4 and 3/7.